Why It Works

 If you don't want to go through the processing step, like so many other pickles I've posted here, these could also be done as a refrigerator pickle.
 Try them on your Thanksgiving cheeseboard, tossed with a green salad or with some leftover roast meat.

-Prepare a small boiling water bath canner and two regular mouth pint jars.
+Prepare a small boiling water bath canner and 2 regular mouth pint jars.
 Place lids in a small saucepan and bring to a low simmer.

 Wash Seckel pears.
 Cut into halves and remove seeds (a small melon baller does this task well).

-Divide cinnamon stick halves and cloves between the two pint jars.
+Divide cinnamon stick halves and cloves between the 2 pint jars.

-Tightly pack pear halves into the jars, cut-side down.
+Tightly pack pear halves into jars, cut-side down.